jEFFLEZ/qflush/src/utils/NPZ_README.md

 - Redis-backed store optional via `REDIS_URL`
 - Prometheus metrics and `/metrics` endpoint
 - Admin endpoints protected by `NPZ_ADMIN_TOKEN`
-- NPZ integrated as primary resolver for `qflash start` and as middleware in the daemon
+- NPZ integrated as primary resolver for `qflush start` and as middleware in the daemon

 Usage